I2PC/xmipp/README.md

 # That's all
 Please let us know if you like Xmipp via contacts on the main page of the repository.

 If you find a bug or you miss some feature, please create a ticket and we will have a look at it.

+For more details and information visit the [wikip page](https://github.com/I2PC/xmipp/wiki)